-- □ Change the engine oil and engine oil filter. - □ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 16,000 miles (26 000 km). - □ If using your vehicle for any of the following: Dusty or off-road conditions.
-Inspect the engine air cleaner filter; replace if necessary. - □ Replace the air conditioning filter. - □ Inspect the brake linings, replace if necessary. - □ Inspect exhaust system.
-Perform the first inspection at 16,000 miles (26 000 km) or 12 months. - Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary.
+- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 32.000 miles (52 000 km). - ☐ Replace the engine air cleaner filter. - ☐ Replace the spark plugs. - ☐ Replace the air conditioning filter. - ☐ Adjust parking brake on vehicles equipped with four-wheel disc brakes. - ☐ Inspect the brake linings, replace if necessary. - ☐ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary.

 Odometer Reading Date

 Repair Order # Dealer Code

-Signature, Authorized Service Center